-We, at THE ROANOKE, remain extra vigilant in regards to the safety and protection of our guests and our staff.
+We, at THE ROANOKE, are so excited to welcome you back!
+During these times, we remain extra vigilant in regards to the safety and protection of our guests and our staff.

 Hurricane Dorian put a rather abrupt end to our summer season, making landfall about an hour south of The Roanoke, in Cape Hatteras, NC on September 6th.
 We were very fortunate to sustain very little in terms of damage and mostly concentrated our efforts to garden clean up, as well as helping those who were not as fortunate in Ocracoke, Hatteras and the Bahamas.
 As drastic as some of the photos and videos you may see are, hurricanes are part of the deal when you are lucky enough to live on the coast.

 One of our favorite things about being innkeepers is welcoming guests who are eager to start their beach vacations.
 We see them climb out of their cars, stretch from the long drive, take their first deep breaths of salt air.
 They gaze over the marsh and to the gentle waters of Shallowbag Bay and the Roanoke Sound.
 They see the charming boardwalk and lighthouse and take in all the quaintness our little water town has to offer.

 May is here and SUMMER is just within reach!
 The chilly weather of early Spring is gone and sunny and 75 are the new normal here in Manteo and on the Outer Banks.
 May is a wonderful time to visit and soak up the pre-summer fun!
 One of the most anticipated weekends of the year is Bluegrass weekend, May 15th-18th, 2019, when the sounds of violins, fiddles and bangos take center stage in Manteo.